less/old-lesscss.org/templates/pages/doc.md

     @import "import/official-branding.css?urlParameter=23";
     h1 { color: green; }

-Content of imported less file is copied into importing style sheet and compiled together with it.
+Content of imported LESS file is copied into importing style sheet and compiled together with it.
 Importing and imported files share all mixins, namespaces, variables and other structures.

 In addition, if the import statement has media queries specified in it, imported content is enclosed in the `@Media` declaration.